pankaj4011/sentimental_analysis-/README.md

 # sentimental_analysis-

-This repository contains project called "Sentimental Analysis of Crowdsource Data"__
+This repository contains project : "Sentimental Analysis of Crowdsource Data"

-Developers__
+Developers

 Pankaj chaudhary

 Harshvardhan binyala

 ---------------------------------------------------------------------------------------------------------------------------------------
 How To Run the project__